APJansen/TDUr/README.md

 The crosses correspond to the "rosettes" on the original board, and have a special function as explained below.

 The goal of the game is to be the first to bring all 7 stones from the start to the finish.
 Stones move along the route indicated in the image below.
-The middle row is where the routes overlap and so where players can capture eachother's stones.
+The middle row is where the routes overlap and players can capture eachother's stones.

 ![plot](./images/UrBoardRoutes.png)

 Players throw 4 tetrahedral dice with 2 corners each marked.
 The number of marked corners pointing up is the number of squares a single stone can be moved.
 This is nothing but a fancy way of tossing 4 coins and counting the number of heads.

-So the choice to make at each turn is which of your stones to move, assuming multiple moves are possible, which is not always the case.
+The choice to make at each turn is which of your stones to move, assuming multiple moves are possible, which is not always the case.
 A stone may move the rolled number of squares, _unless_ the destination square:
 - is occupied by a stone of the same player
-- is a rosette (marked with X) occupied by the opponent
+- is a rosette (marked with a cross) occupied by the opponent
 - is off the board, to finish one must land exactly on the finish

+The movement of a stone has the following consequences:
-When moving to a square occupied by the opponent, the opponent's stone is captured and moved back to the start.
+- When moving to a square occupied by the opponent, the opponent's stone is captured and moved back to the start.
-When moving to a rosette square, the player gets another turn.
+- When moving to a rosette square, the player gets another turn.
 Otherwise the turn transfers to the opponent.

 Finally, when a player has no legal moves, or a 0 is thrown, they must pass.
 Passing is only allowed when there are no legal moves.